burkfers/qmk_userspace_features/maccel/readme.md

 #define MOUSE_EXTENDED_REPORT
 ```

-The maccel feature has so far only been properly tested with PMW3360 sensor.
-However, it should work fine with all other QMK compatible sensors and devices as well, but the behavior may not be 100% consistent across different DPI settings.
-Hence it might be a bit harder to dial in your variable preferences for those devices.
-This is due to a device-specific parameter in the calculations, that hasn't yet been determined for other devices than the PMW3360 sensor.
+Sensor compatibility:
+* PMW3360: fully compatible, elaborately tested
+* Other PMW33xx sensors will very likely perform equally well (but not tested so far)
+* Cirque trackpad: compatible, limited testing
+* Azoteq: still some issues to be resolved, not yet compatible
+* No other QMK compatible sensors have been tested so far.
+We expect most sensors to work fine with maccel, but there could always be unexpected driver/firmware related conflicts we are not aware of.
+* If you are using maccel succesfully (or unsucessfully) with a sensor that isn't listed here, we'd love to hear!

+MCU compatibility:
-This feature makes extensive use of floating point operations, and as such is not likely to work on AVR processors.
-Tested only on RP2040!
+* This feature makes extensive use of floating point operations, and as such is not likely to work on AVR processors.
+So far tested only on RP2040!

 It is currently unknown how the unthrottled polling when used with `POINTING_DEVICE_MOTION_PIN` would interact with the expensive calculations.

 ## Breaking changes

-### 2024 March 7

-If you're updating from a previous version, this version will require adjusting your DPI and parameters:
-- The DPI you set are now the maximum pointer speed, and `LIMIT` is now the lower limit of your curve.
-- Set your DPI to your previous DPI value multiplied by your previous `LIMIT`
-- Set LIMIT to your new DPI divided by your previous DPI
-  - For example, with a previous DPI of 200 and a `LIMIT` of 5, you would set your DPI to 1000 and your `LIMIT` to 0.2.
+### //2024 ??
+WIP

+This new release changes the acceleration curve from a up-scaling curve to a down-scaling curve, to match how other acceleration tools work, and to avoid forcing users to set a very low DPI setting - this had been the goal from the start, but it took until now to overcome the technical challenges to make this work smoothly.

+See the configuration bit of this readme for an explanation of how the new curve works.
+This change means that you will have to readjust your variables; but do not worry, it is fairly easy to get this dialed in to *exactly* to how you had it set before:
+* First, change your default DPI: NEW-DPI = old-dpi * old-limit
+* Second, change your LIMIT variable (which is now lower instead of upper limit): NEW LIMIT = old-dpi / NEW-DPI
+* Your other variables can remain the same.
+* If using via, make sure to clear EEPROM for the new settings to take effect.
+* //additional instructions by @burkfers in case there is more technical things that need changing.

 ### 2024 March 1